sQu4rks/cookiecutter-pywebex-teams-bot/Readme.md

 ```
 inside of your project directory.

-Your bot code is ready to be used in `bot.py`.
+Your bot code is ready to be modified in `bot.py`.
 Happy coding!

 ### For deployment
 Once you have finished your bot you can create a docker image using the `deployment_setup.sh` script.